zhendrikse/tdd/tdd-katas/game-of-life/game-of-life-java/README.md

 </details>
 </details>

-Next we test for a left-edge cell.
+Next, we test for a left-edge cell.

 <details>
   <summary>A left-edge cell should have five neighbours</summary>